The Affordable Housing Tax Credit Coalition The Affordable Housing Tax Credit Coalition

 • Ensure that rules designed to prevent college students from living in Housing Credit properties do not unfairly penalize residents seeking to further their education

-The AHCIA included additional provisions that would further strengthen the Housing Credit.
-For more information, read the details of the AHCIA of 2021.
-Additional resources are located in the sidebar.
+The AHCIA includes additional provisions that would further strengthen the Housing Credit.
+For more information, read the details of the AHCIA of 2025 and the differences between the AHCIA of 2023 and 2025.

 RESOURCES